Skip to content

 Author: Jamielyn Nye

 This crispy lemon baked fish turns out tender, juicy and flavorful from citrus and herb-seasoned breadcrumbs.
-Use any type of white fish for an easy and healthy weeknight dinner!
+Use any type of white fish in this easy weeknight dinner!

 Prep Time: 15 minutes